Javon Hargrave

-Javon DeAndre Hargrave (/'dʒeɪvɒn/ JAY-von; born February 7, 1993) is an American professional football defensive end for the Minnesota Vikings of the National Football League (NFL).
+Javon DeAndre Hargrave (/'dʒeɪvɒn/ JAY-von; born February 7, 1993) is an American professional football defensive tackle for the Green Bay Packers of the National Football League (NFL).
 He played college football for the South Carolina State Bulldogs and he was selected by the Pittsburgh Steelers in the third round of the 2016 NFL draft.

 College career

 Hargrave began attending South Carolina State University in 2011 where he redshirted as a true freshman.
 As a redshirt freshman with the Bulldogs in 2012, he finished with 45 tackles and 4.5 tackles for a loss.

-The following season, he collected 12.5 tackles for a loss and 3.5 sacks.
+The following season, he had 12.5 tackles for a loss and 3.5 sacks.

 On October 25, 2014, he tied a Football Championship Subdivision (FCS) record after finishing with a total of 6 sacks against Bethune-Cookman.
 He finished third among the FCS with 16 sacks as a junior in 2014 and was named a first-team All-Mid-Eastern Athletic Conference (MEAC).

 In the 2015 season opener he made 6 solo tackles, 4.5 tackles for losses, and 2.5 sacks in a 35–7 victory against Arkansas-Pine Bluff.
-On September 16, 2015, he made 3 tackles and 2.5 tackles for a loss in a 36–0 shutout of Florida A&M. On October 3, 2015, he had a season-high 10 tackles and a sack in a loss to Furman.
-On October 24, 2015, Hargrave had one of his best games of the season, finishing with 6 solo tackles, 8 total tackles, 4 tackles for losses, forced a fumble, and had a season-high 3 sacks against Delaware State.
+On September 16, 2015, he made 3 tackles and 2.5 tackles for a loss in a 36–0 shutout of Florida A&M. On October 3, 2015, he had 10 tackles and a sack in a loss to Furman.
+On October 24, 2015, Hargrave had one of his best games of the season, finishing with 6 solo tackles, 8 total tackles, 4 tackles for losses, forced a fumble, and had 3 sacks against Delaware State.
 In Week 11, he again had a season-high 3 sacks, 7 tackles, and 4 tackles for losses in a victory over Norfolk State.
 In his last career collegiate game he made a total of 4 tackles, 2 sacks, and a forced fumble in a win over Savannah State.
 He finished his last season with South Carolina State with 45 solo tackles, 59 total tackles, 22 tackles for losses, 13.5 sacks, and 2 forced fumbles.
 For the second consecutive season he was named a First-team All-MEAC.